-During the initial trauma period, David struggled most on specific dates of the year, so I marked the calendar to remind myself to be on the lookout for signs of agitation or depression at those times.
-When I saw those symptoms, I talked them over with David and he contacted his doctor to increase his medications until he felt better.
+During the initial trauma period, David struggled most on specific dates of the year, leading me to mark the calendar to remind myself to be on the lookout for any signs of agitation or depression during those dates.
+When I would see those symptoms, I would then discuss them with David, and then he would contact his doctor to increase his medications until his symptoms improved.

 David knew that he needed to overcome the fearful memories that haunted him.
 His faith and forty years of exercising self-control helped him through the struggle.
-He chose to overcome unwanted thoughts in positive ways, such as listening to calm, encouraging music or watching comedies on TV.
+He chose to overcome unwanted thoughts in positive ways, such as listening to calm, encouraging music, or watching comedies on TV.
 He read books with positive life messages.
-He also made the conscious decision of avoiding unhealthy ways of coping such as using alcohol or drugs to numb the pain.
+He also made the conscious decision to avoid unhealthy ways of coping, such as using alcohol or drugs to numb the pain.

 Maintaining Good Social Connections